 The reason we do this is to make sure that if for some reason you ever decide to change the name of either the table or field the script won’t break.

-Exit Script step out, FileMaker would process the keystroke and therefore go the the next field in the tab order after the field I just told it to go to.
+You’ll also noticed that I use the step `Exit Script [Result: False]` after I navigate to each field.
+The purpose of this step is to reject the `TAB`, `ENTER` or `RETURN` key press.
+If we were to leave the `Exit Script` step out, FileMaker would process the keystroke and therefore go the the next field in the tab order after the field I just told it to go to.
 This would drive everyone crazy!

 Once I’ve played with this technique a little more I’m sure it will prove quite useful.
 It definitely makes data entry a little more user friendly.